Managing Relocation Depression

 • An underlying mental health concern

 While we tend to associate stressors with negative changes in our lives, any change, positive or negative, can lead to stress and heighten your risk for depression.
-Even if you are excited about living in a new location, the energy of adapting to a new place wears on you in ways that could lead to mental health challenges.
+Even if you are excited about your relocation or living in a new location, the energy of adapting to a new place wears on you in ways that could lead to mental health challenges.
 If you think you may be experiencing relocation depression or an underlying mental illness, reach out for emotional support.

 Getty

-Seven ways to cope
+Seven ways to cope with relocation depression

 As time goes on, you may find it easier to handle any changes in routine or differences in your new life.
 In some cases, you could find that your new location provides benefits that your previous one did not.
-However, adjusting to changes can feel challenging, and there are ways to handle your symptoms in the meantime.
+However, adjusting to changes can seem challenging, and there are ways to handle your symptoms in the meantime.

 1. Get to know your new local area